Marlon (footballer, born September 1995): Sassuolo

 On 16 August 2018, Marlon signed for Serie A club Sassuolo for an initial fee of €6 million with a buy-back clause in Barcelona's favour.
 Upon 50 games played Sassuolo would owe Barcelona another €6 million.
 Marlon made his debut on matchday 2 against Cagliari; he was sent out for a second yellow card in added time.
 Nevertheless, he impressed head coach Roberto De Zerbi who fielded him for 15 consecutive games as a starter without subbing him off.
 He made 18 appearances in the 2018–19 Serie A season, scoring once against Bologna on 28 October.

 The following two seasons (2019–20 and 2020–21), Marlon played 47 total games in the league.

 Shakhtar Donetsk

 On 22 June 2021, Shakhtar Donetsk announced the signing of Marlon on a five-year contract, where he reunited with former Sassuolo coach De Zerbi.
 He played 12 league games, and helped Shakhtar win the 2021 Ukrainian Super Cup.

 Monza (loan)

 On 5 August 2022, Marlon returned to Serie A, signing for newly-promoted side Monza for one year.
 He made his debut on 8 August, in a 3–2 Coppa Italia win against Frosinone.

+Fluminense (loan)

+On 12 July 2023, Marlon returned to Fluminense on a one-year loan.

+Los Angeles FC

+On 11 September 2024, Marlon joined Los Angeles FC as a free agent.
+During his tie at the club, Marlon appeared in 16 MLS matches (starting eight) for the Black and Gold over parts of the 24/25 season.
+Marlon made his debut for LAFC as a substitute in the 2024 Lamar Hunt U.S. Open Cup Final, helping the club secure a 3-1 overtime win to lift their first Open Cup Trophy.
+He scored one goal for the club against San Jose on Decision Day 2024, heading home with the decisive goal in extra time to help LAFC claim the top seed in the Western Conference Playoffs.
+On July 3rd, 2025, LAFC announced that they could not come to an agreement to renew his contract, which had expired June 30th.